Zsailer/jupyter_authorized_server/README.md

 # Jupyter Server with Authorization

 An experimental project adding authorization to Jupyter's core services.
+This allows multiple users to access the **same** Jupyter Server.

 Adds an `authorized` wrapper (i.e. decorator) to Jupyter Server's tornado handlers to check which actions are allowed for the `current_user`.

+Currently, this project only provides Jupyter's Contents API—it acts like a shared drive.
+We can expand this to other Jupyter services, i.e. kernels.

 ## Try it out!

-You can try this out using JupyterHub as your authenticator.
-See the `/example` folder.
+`jupyter_authorized_server` can be run as a [JupyterHub Service](https://jupyterhub.readthedocs.io/en/stable/reference/services.html#services).
+This enables JupyterHub to be the provider of authenticated users.
+Authorization is (currently) pulled from a policy.csv file.
+In the future, we can source this information from the authenticators in JupyterHub.

+Run the following example from the `/example` folder and follow these steps.

 1. Install JupyterHub and the jupyter_authorized_server:
     ```